openwdl/wdl/SPEC.md

 * It is the type of the special [`None`](#optional-types-and-none) value.
 * It is the return type of some standard library functions, such as [`read_json`](#read_json).

+#### Scoped Types

+A scoped type is one that may only be defined by the execution engine within a specific scope, but which may be instantiated by the user within that scope.

+Currently, scoped types limted to the [`hints`](#✨-hints-section) section.

 #### Type Conversion